‘It’s the people that make the history interesting’: author, ski legend releases book on Squaw Valley Alpine Meadows

 Much has changed at Squaw Valley since a young ski competitor from Reno named Wayne Poulsen realized the area’s potential while on a fishing trip as a boy in 1931.

 Since then Squaw Valley has been developed into a world-class resort, hosting the Olympics in 1960; while neighboring Alpine Meadows has undergone its own transformation since a San Bernardino man named John Reily and others opened the area in 1961 as an alternative to skiing at Squaw.

-Local writer and longtime skier Eddy Ancinas has detailed the history of the two mountains in her book “Squaw Valley & Alpine Meadows: Tales from Two Mountains,” which captures the spirit of those early pioneers skiing the Sierra and tells the story of two of Tahoe’s most iconic ski areas through the decades.
+Local writer and longtime skier Eddy Ancinas has detailed the history of the two mountains in her book “Squaw Valley & Alpine Meadows: Tales from Two Valleys,” which captures the spirit of those early pioneers skiing the Sierra and tells the story of two of Tahoe’s most iconic ski areas through the decades.

 “We lived in Alpine Meadows, and at that time we were the only people there — us and maybe two other families.
 One of those families was John Reily Jr., whose father was the man behind Alpine Meadows.
 We really lived the history of Alpine Meadows and obviously Squaw Valley is just over the hill,” Ancinas said of the early days of Alpine Meadows.

 “I had thought about writing about Alpine Meadows, because nobody ever wrote about it,” Ancinas said.
 “Everybody always wrote about Squaw … but as soon as I thought about writing a book, and making a proposal to a publisher, I knew, realistically, nobody would publish a book that was only about Alpine Meadows.
 Squaw Valley has much more of a world-wide presence for obvious reasons.”

 Ancinas, who was a guide for the International Olympic Committee in Squaw Valley at the 1960 Olympics, offers readers of the book a glimpse into what life and ski culture was like during the early days of the two resorts.